-So Nioxin’s 3-part systems (which I’ll discuss soon) contain a blend of 3 technologies – each of which is formulated to promote scalp health and to improve thinning hair in men and women.
+So Nioxin’s 3-part systems contain a blend of 3 technologies – formulated to promote scalp health and to improve thinning hair in men and women.

 Nioxin identified these 3 danger signs and created a line of products to blast them out of the water.
-Their products remove follicle-clogging sebum to foster a healthy scalp environment while boosting the volume and texture of what you already have.
-Yay! 🙂
+Their formula removes follicle-clogging sebum to foster a healthy scalp environment while boosting the volume and texture of what you already have.
+Yay!

 Too much choice can get confusing.
 I get it.

 And if you’re already curious about these products, you might wonder: “Which Nioxin system is right for me”?
 Don’t worry – let Lady Alopecia help you in your shopping quest!

 See below for a summary of each 3D system, or click the individual links to read my Nioxin system reviews.
 I’ve also written a comparison post between 2 of the most popular options, System 1 and 2, which you can read here.

 Now you know about the company and its different systems, here are the top 8 products I’d recommend – with links to further Nioxin reviews to give you the full story.

 Since System 2 is the best one for my particular hair type, that’s the one I talk about here.
 But you can choose whatever kit you like.